 Prior to the submission of applications to the Board for plantvarieties the forest stands are assessed by the Netherlands Centre for Genetic Resources (CGN) on appearance quality.
 CGN provides advice on the application.
 In connection with an assessment to a possible upgrade to the 'tested' categorie, CGN has been commissioned and funded by the Board of plant varieties.

 Also in compliance with Community legislation (Directive 1999/105 on the marketing of forest reproductive material) there is a List of National Trees.
 As of February 1, 2006 the issuing of the list is a responsibility of the Board for Plant Varieties.
 The catalog contains the assessed and approved forest stands whose basic material is important for forestry purposes.
 In addition, the List of National Trees contains information on forest stands and shrub crops, whose basic material is recommended for the park facility.
 As of September 2012, the List of National Trees is published in digital form, which can be accessed free of charge via a website.
 More about the national register of trees.

 EC Council Directive 1999/105 specifies, among others, that forest reproductive material may be placed on the market as it belongs to one of the four categories of the directive.

 Besides that the basic material, the trees form which reproductive material is harvested, has been approved.

-Here the overview of forest stands listed in the Netherlands.
+Here the overview of forest stands listed in the EU.